ControlledChaos/amcd-plugin/README.md

-# amcd-plugin
+# Alana Morshead Plugin

-A copy of my Controlled Chaos starter plugin renamed and developed for a client
+A copy of my Controlled Chaos starter plugin renamed and developed for a client.